ncatlab/nlab-content/pages/2434.md

 **strategy**: From the [[path integral]] perspective we need some structure on $\Sigma$ such that the "space" of maps $Maps(\Sigma,X)$ naturally carries some measure that allows to perform a [[path integral]].

-This perspective suggests certain genralizations of the notion of [[Riemannian manifold]] to [[supermanifold]]s which may be a little different than what one might have thought of naively.
+This perspective suggests certain generalizations of the notion of [[Riemannian manifold]] to [[supermanifold]]s which may be a little different than what one might have thought of naively.

-We want to define [[Euclidean supermanifold]]s as a genralization of [[Riemannian manifold]] with _flat_ Riemannian metric.
+We want to define [[Euclidean supermanifold]]s as a generalization of [[Riemannian manifold]] with _flat_ Riemannian metric.

 notice that there is a canonical bijection between